 The Garagiste Festival Nov 12-13, 2021, brings together world-class wines, wine artisans, and wine lovers.
 This year is an extraordinary 10th-anniversary festival.
 The annual festival offers the wine community the opportunity to taste hard-to-find and rare wines.
 It's considered a don't miss event.

 The first Garagiste Festival was held in Paso Robles in 2011.
 The term garagiste refers to small, entrepreneurial wine-makers.
 The festival celebrates the exceptional spirit of winemakers who love to break the rules and have fun.

-The festival features tastings from California winemakers who make less than 1500 cases of wine a year.
+The festival features tastings from California winemakers who make less than 1500 cases a year.

 Plan Your Day Trip to Paso Wine Fest